Skip to content

 Resolution

-To grant privileges on SYS objects in Amazon RDS, use the rdsadmin.rdsadmin_util.grant_sys_object Amazon RDS procedure.
-The procedure grants only privileges that the master user is already granted.
+To grant privileges on SYS objects, use the rdsadmin.rdsadmin_util.grant_sys_object Amazon RDS procedure.
+The procedure grants only privileges that the master user already has.

-To grant SELECT privileges on the V_$SQLAREA object to the EXAMPLE-USERNAME user, log in as the RDS master user.
+To grant the SELECT privilege on the V_$SQLAREA object to a user, log in as the RDS master user.
 Then, run the following command:

 EXECUTE rdsadmin.rdsadmin_util.grant_sys_object( p_obj_name => 'V_$SQLAREA',p_grantee => 'EXAMPLE-USERNAME', p_privilege => 'SELECT');

-To grant SELECT privileges on the V_$SQLAREA object to the EXAMPLE-USERNAME user with the grant option, run the following command:
+To grant the SELECT privilege on the V_$SQLAREA object to a user with the grant option, run the following command:

 EXECUTE rdsadmin.rdsadmin_util.grant_sys_object( p_obj_name => 'V_$SQLAREA',p_grantee => 'EXAMPLE-USERNAME', p_privilege => 'SELECT', p_grant_option => true);